JHU-PL-Lab/www-fpse/lecture/fp-universe.md

   - Compare to TypeScript which is not sound and lacks type inference
 * ReScriptReact is the ReScript version of Facebook's excellent React UI library
 * [Here](https://github.com/jihchi/rescript-react-realworld-example-app) is an example of a full browser app written in ReScriptReact.
-  - ReScriptReact counts as "OCaml" for the course projects, an option to consider if you already know React.
+  - ReScript and ReScriptReact count as OCaml for the course projects, an option to consider if you already know React.

 ### Elm